Permify/permify-java/docs/PermissionApi.md

         PermissionApi apiInstance = new PermissionApi(defaultClient);
         String tenantId = "tenantId_example"; // String | Identifier of the tenant, if you are not using multi-tenancy (have only one tenant) use pre-inserted tenant <code>t1</code> for this field.
 Required, and must match the pattern \\“[a-zA-Z0-9-,]+\\“, max 64 bytes.
-        PermissionsSubjectPermissionRequest body = new PermissionsSubjectPermissionRequest(); // PermissionsSubjectPermissionRequest |
+        SubjectPermissionBody body = new SubjectPermissionBody(); // SubjectPermissionBody |
         try {
             PermissionSubjectPermissionResponse result = apiInstance.permissionsSubjectPermission(tenantId, body);
             System.out.println(result);